-The one thing I have come to understand is that whether it is the coronavirus or any other “crisis” that shakes us to our core—one of the most important things we can do is be useful and helpful to others.
+The one thing I have come to understand is that whether it is COVID-19 or any other “crisis” that shakes us to our core—one of the most important things we can do is be useful and helpful to others.
 It’s not that the greatest leaders aren’t scared.
 They are.
 It is that they don’t let that fear and anxiety paralyze them.

 It seems to me that the most effective leaders are the ones who understand and acknowledge their anxiety and insecurities in the midst of a crisis like this—but also know that they have a larger responsibility to the people they serve.
 The best leaders in a serious crisis need to be a better version of themselves and reach deep inside to do the kinds of things that give others direction, a sense of hope and, most of all, create a level of trust—because that is at the core of leadership and how we communicate.
 With this in mind, consider the following:

 --When communicating in any public forum, leaders must be truthful and candid.
-This is easier said than done, because many leaders, in the effort to give people “hope”, sugar coat how serious things really are or make statements that can’t be backed up by facts, science or logic.
+This is easier said than done, because many leaders, in the effort to give people “hope”, sugar coat how serious things really are or make statements that can’t be backed up by facts, science or reality.
 Giving false hope and communicating misinformation is one of the worst things any leader can do in a crisis or pandemic like we are currently facing.

 --Be concise.
 Don’t drone on.
 Don’t pontificate.
 I like to say “stay within the goalposts” when communicating.
 That means, identify what key points and messages a leader needs to communicate and put them “inside the goalposts”.
 Everything outside that goalposts is dangerous and risky.
 So what is outside the goalposts?
 Blaming others.
 Pointing fingers.
+Name calling.
 Making statements you can’t back up.
 And, frankly, letting your emotions and fear get the best of you.
 The greatest leaders in a crisis are disciplined and practice self-control, because when a leader communicates that he or she is “out of control”, what impact do you think it has on everyone else?

 --The greatest leaders step aside and let others who are more knowledgeable in a particular subject area step up and speak out.
 The best leaders are not the ones who “talk the most” in a public forum or press conference.
 It seems to me NY Governor Andrew Cuomo and NJ Governor Phil Murphy get this part right.
-Yes, they are talking a lot, but they are also deferring and “handing the ball off” to other experts who can speak with authority and experience on a particular topic.
+Yes, they are talking a lot, but they are also deferring and “handing the ball off” to other experts (Particularly about public health.) who can speak with authority and experience on a particular topic.
 After 9/11, it struck me that then NY City Mayor Rudy Giuliani did this.
 Great leaders are “facilitators” in public settings, allowing others to fill in the blanks and respond to difficult and specific questions.
 They are not the people who are supposed to know the most…about everything.

 --The best leaders are also the ones who when they do say something that is either incorrect or needs clarification, has the self-confidence and level of maturity to allow a subject area expert to correct or clarify something that is said in public—without any retribution or negative consequences.